NCAR/HPC-Docs/docs/getting-started/accounts/index.md

 # Eligibility is simple

-To use Derecho:
-* You must be a U.S.-based researcher.
+* To use Derecho, you must be a U.S.-based researcher.
 * Your research must be in the Earth system sciences or related to Earth system science.
 * Most projects require an NSF award, but we do offer access to graduate students, postdocs, new faculty, and for classroom use or data analysis without NSF funding.

 That’s all — really!

 # Here's how to start